rlrq/MINORg/docs/source/tutorial_docker.rst

 .. code-block::

-   docker run -ti --name my_minorg minorg
+   docker run -ti --name my_minorg rlrq/minorg

 In the above example, the newly created container's name will be ``my_minorg``.